 The chair can be easily tilted backwards thanks to the durable levers built into the base of the frame.
 The frame itself is made from solid yet lightweight aluminium, which makes it easy for attendants to manoeuvre around obstacles such as door sills and curb edges.
 The wheelchair weighs just 12 kg and is extremely easy to lift in and out of vehicles.
 Due to two straps on the seat edge, the folding will be a hassle-free process.

-Both the seat and the back rest are super soft, so you won't need to buy an additional cushion.
-The chair comes with padded armrests and swing-away adjustable footrests to provide users with comfort and practicality.
+Both the seat and the backrest are super soft, so you won't need to buy any cushion additionally.
+The chair comes with padded armrests and swing-away adjustable footrests making it way more comfortable and convenient for users.

 Elite Care ECTR01

-The Elite Care ECTR01 wheelchair is one of the lightest models on the market.
+What sets the Elite Care ECTR01 wheelchair above the competition?
+Actually, it's one of the lightest models on the market today.
 At 11 kg only, it's extremely portable and easy to use.
-This attendant chair is ideal for those who do not need a wheelchair to use all the time but just need a model for occasional use.
+So, this attendant chair may become an ideal purchase for those who do not need a wheelchair to use all the time but just look for a model for occasional use.
 Of course, it works fantastically for "getting you from the car to the hospital" as well as for small trips.

 We would like to note that it moves smoothly on the pavement and in/out of shops but is not so great on bumpy surfaces or gravel.
 Completed with puncture-proof tyres, the wheelchair is very strong, robust and requires low maintenance.

-The attendant brake system works amazingly.
+On the upside, the attendant brake system works amazingly here.
 Once the handbrakes are engaged, the wheelchair will stay stable even on a steep slope.
 The chair is very convenient to collapse.
 Caregivers should just push the two sides together and the chair will become flat immediately.
 The footrests are also very simple to pop on and off by hand.

-So, if you are on the lookout for a light, portable, and functional model for occasional trips around the city, this Elite Care wheelchair is your choice.
+So, if you are on the lookout for a light, portable, and functional model for occasional trips around the city, this Elite Care ECTR01 folding wheelchair is your choice.